 Skip to main content

-Practical Income Manual 2019.
+Practical manual for Income Tax 2019.

-Amounts intended for amortization
+Amounts allocated to amortization

-Regulations: Articles 23.1 b) Law Personal Income Tax and 13 h) and 14 Regulations
+Regulations: Articles 23.1 b) Law IRPF and 13 h) and 14 Regulation

 • Real estate

-1. Acquisition cost paid , including expenses and taxes inherent to the acquisition (notary, registration, non-deductible VAT , Property Transfer Tax and Legal Acts Documented documents, agency expenses, etc.) without including in the calculation the value of the land, as well as the cost of investments and improvements made to the acquired assets.
+1. Acquisition cost paid , including expenses and taxes inherent to the acquisition (notary, registration, non-deductible VAT, Property Transfer Tax and Legal Acts Documented documents, agency expenses, etc.) without including in the calculation the value of the land, as well as the cost of investments and improvements made to the acquired assets.

 2. Cadastral value, excluding the value of the land.

-When the value of the land is not known, it will be calculated by prorating the acquisition cost paid between the cadastral values of the land and the construction of each year reflected in the corresponding receipt of the Real Estate Tax (IBI).
+When the value of the land is not known, it will be calculated by prorating the acquisition cost paid between the cadastral values of the land and the construction of each year reflected in the corresponding receipt for the Real Estate Tax (IBI).

-Limit of accumulated amortization of real estate
+Limit on accumulated depreciation of real estate

 The limit of accumulated amortization will be the acquisition value of the property generating the income.
 Therefore: